MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ====================================================================== -->
 ## The Composited Layers tab

 In the Composited Layers view, the 3D canvas displays the rendered webpage, including colors and images.

-In the tab's pane on the left, you can select each layer and view details about the layer.
+On the 3D canvas on the right, select an element of the webpage.
+In the **Composited Layers** tab, the layers tree expands automatically, and the **Details** tab below the layers tree shows information about the selected layer.

 ![The Composited Layers tab.](index-images/composited-layers-tab.png)